jason-lang/jason/demos/create-agent/readme.txt

-This is a demo of how an agent can create another agent, and how a separate java program (to be compiled separately, see file CreateAgDemo.java) can add an agent to an existing MAS.
+This demo shows how an agent can create another agent, see ag1.asl.

+Both, the internal action .create_agent and a new custom internal action are illustrated.